MACS40700/course_site/content/assignments/assign1.md

 ## Visualization and critique

-Select a data visualization and write a (roughly) 1000 word critique of the visualization based on the five qualities of great visualizations:[^1]
+Select a data visualization and write a (roughly) 1000 word critique of the visualization based on the five qualities of great visualizations:[^1] You also need to provide a short paragraph summarizing how you would improve it (no plot needed -- a couple of sentences will suffice).

 -   Is it truthful?
 -   Is it functional?